jhalterman/jhalterman.github.io/_posts/2016-07-31-multi-threaded-testing.md

 This seems better.
 We run our test and it's green.
 Awesome!
 But the `Received` message never printed - something isn't quite right.

-## Wait a minute
+## Wait a Second

 In our test above, when a message is published to the message bus, it's delivered by the bus to the handler on another thread.
 But when our unit testing tool, such as JUnit, executes our test, it doesn't know anything about the message bus' threads.
 JUnit only knows about the main thread that it executes our test in.
 So while the message bus is busy trying to deliver our message, the test finishes execution in the main test thread and JUnit reports success.
 The solution?
 We need the main test thread to wait for the message bus to deliver our message.
-Let's add a sleep statement:
+So let's add a sleep statement:

 ```java
 String msg = "test";